Here’s an understatement: The U.S. tax code is complicated.

-How I Organize My Tax Documents Throughout the Year
+How I Organize My Tax Documents

-My situation: I am a small business owner and member of the Air National Guard.
+My situation: I am a small-business owner and member of the Air National Guard.
 I also receive W-2 income through my business (meaning I pay myself a salary).
-I file two tax returns every year: a personal return and a business return.
+I file two tax returns every year: A personal return and a business return.

 Organizing Tax Documents

-I start by using a large manila envelope and writing the tax year on the outside.
-As the year goes by, I place every paper in it that may be tax deductible.
-This includes charitable contributions, business receipts and expenses, child care expenses, tax forms, copies of IRA contributions, etc. Anything and everything that may be tax deductible goes into this folder.
+In organizing my tax files, I start by using a large manila envelope and writing the tax year on the outside.
+As the year progresses, I place every document in it that may be tax-deductible.
+That includes charitable contributions, business receipts and expenses, child care, tax forms, copies of individual retirement account (IRA) contributions, etc.

-Since I live more than 100 miles away from my base, I can deduct mileage, lodging, and a portion of my meal expenses.
-I track mileage for my business and for the Guard on separate tabs in a spreadsheet.
-(I can deduct business mileage against my business and Guard mileage on my personal tax return).
+Since I live more than 100 miles from my base, I can deduct mileage, lodging and a portion of my meal expenses.
+I track mileage for my business and for the National Guard on separate tabs in a spreadsheet.
+I deduct business mileage for my business and Guard mileage on my personal tax return.

 Business and Personal Records Shouldn’t Mix

 I keep business and personal expenses separate, as required by the IRS.
 While the receipts all go into the same envelope, I separate them in individual envelopes.

 You can do this with one folder or multiple folders.
 Just be sure to keep everything in one place so you don’t have to search when tax season rolls around.